You’ve your Seagate external drive. Or Seagate solid state drive in your hand.

-And how do you do it on this Seagate drive you have?
+But how do you get one set up on this Seagate drive you have?

 1. Log into your Mac and plug in your Seagate external drive’s USB cable.

-4. Click on your Seagate external hard drive.
-Click Use Disk.
+6. Click your Seagate external hard drive.
+Click the Setup Disk button.

 And now to put some flesh on the bare bones above.